 This gene encodes a member of the NOTCH family of proteins.
 Members of this Type I transmembrane protein family share structural characteristics including an extracellular domain consisting of multiple epidermal growth factor-like (EGF) repeats, and an intracellular domain consisting of multiple different domain types.
 Notch signaling is an evolutionarily conserved intercellular signaling pathway that regulates interactions between physically adjacent cells through binding of Notch family receptors to their cognate ligands.
 The encoded preproprotein is proteolytically processed in the trans-Golgi network to generate two polypeptide chains that heterodimerize to form the mature cell-surface receptor.
 This receptor may play a role in vascular, renal and hepatic development.
 Mutations in this gene may be associated with schizophrenia.
 Alternative splicing results in multiple transcript variants, at least one of which encodes an isoform that is proteolytically processed. [provided by RefSeq, Jan 2016]

 GeneCards Summary for NOTCH4 Gene

 NOTCH4 (Notch 4) is a Protein Coding gene.
 Diseases associated with NOTCH4 include cerebral degeneration and pseudobulbar palsy.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Dorso-ventral axis formation and MicroRNAs in cancer.
 GO annotations related to this gene include calcium ion binding and receptor activity.
 An important paralog of this gene is JAG1.